 - An introduction with an overview of why the policy is important for employees to review and what they will find inside

 - Your approved travel booking procedure and your approved business travel booking tool, including timeframes for booking and approvals.

 - Allowable expense categories, with details on what’s reimbursable in each category.
 Make sure you clearly cover things like meal expenses, and whether that is included in the policy or not.

 - Non-reimbursable purchases (so travelers know what they must pay for themselves if they want something that isn’t covered).
 Things like paying for dry cleaning (and other personal use services) usually aren’t covered by your company travel policy!

-- How to submit expense reports and reimbursement requests
+- How to submit expense reports, expense claims, and reimbursement requests

 - How to contact travel support, travel insurance, and duty of care vendors, as well as your emergency procedures